AndrewAnnex/SpiceyPy/docs/insitu_sensing.rst

 into account and, therefore, the 'abcorr' argument can be set to 'NONE'.

-In order for spiceypy.subpnt to compute the nearest point location, a PCK file containing Phoebe radii has to be loaded into the program (see "Files" section of the routine's header.)
+In order for :py:func:`spiceypy.subpnt <spiceypy.spiceypy.subpnt>` to compute the nearest point location, a PCK file containing Phoebe radii has to be loaded into the program (see "Files" section of the routine's header.)
 All other files required for this computation are already being loaded by the program.
 With PCK